jbeck018/howlerops/backend-go/PHASE_3_API_SPEC.md

 **Email Sent:**
 ```
-Subject: You've been invited to join Acme Corp Engineering on SQL Studio
+Subject: You've been invited to join Acme Corp Engineering on Howlerops

 Hi,

-John Doe has invited you to join Acme Corp Engineering on SQL Studio as a Member.
+John Doe has invited you to join Acme Corp Engineering on Howlerops as a Member.

 [Accept Invitation Button]

 This invitation will expire in 7 days.

-If you don't have a SQL Studio account, you'll be prompted to create one.
+If you don't have a Howlerops account, you'll be prompted to create one.
 ```

 **Error Responses:**